"Why didn't they ever teach us this when we were in Hebrew school?"

 Cooking with Your Kids

 Cooking is a creative outlet for a child.
 Look in any pre-school classroom and you will find a play kitchen.
 Why?
-Because the kitchen is often the hub of the household - where nurturing takes place, conversations frequently occur, and creativity abounds.
+Because the kitchen is often the hub of the household, where nurturing takes place, conversations frequently occur, and creativity abounds.

 Years ago I offered "Cooking with Tots" classes in my Manhattan apartment.
 A tiny, two-line ad in The New York Times lead to major stories and centerfold photo spreads in local newspapers, full enrollment in my classes, and even a segment on Good Morning America.
-I was teaching sophisticated adult recipes to the 2- to f4ur-year-olds and their parents – no banana snakes with raisin eyes for my students!
+I was teaching sophisticated adult recipes to the two- to four-year-olds and their parents – no banana snakes with raisin eyes for my students!
 Fresh pasta with sauce mornay (a.k.a. macaroni and cheese), whole-wheat pretzels, and classic chicken salad were some of the many nutritious foods taught in my school.

 The classes received significant attention because adults were looking for a creative learning experience for their children that also involved and engaged them in conversations about the food they were cooking and eating.
 Children explored the different tastes and textures of foods.
 Measuring ingredients taught these young children that math was a daily occurrence in their lives long before tetrahedrons were introduced to them in geometry class.
 Hand-cranking fresh pasta worked on their gross motor coordination, and chopping with an 8-inch chef's knife enhanced their motor skills, while developing their sense of self confidence and pride in their abilities.